Learn how the put/call ratio is calculated and how to use the P/C ratio as an indicator of stock market sentiment.

 To follow or bet against the crowd?
-Some say it depends on how you’re reading them.
+Some say it depends on how you’re reading it.

-One way to gauge short-term investor sentiment in the stock market is the put-to-call ratio; an indicator that measures the amount of put activity relative to call activity in the options market.
+One way to gauge short-term investor sentiment in the stock market is the put/call ratio (P/C ratio).
+It’s an indicator that measures the amount of put activity relative to call activity in the options market.

 Investor sentiment tends to matter more when certain indicators are hitting extremes.
-Those readings typically don’t last long, but when they do happen, reversals in price can occur.
+Those readings typically don’t last long, but when they do happen, price reversals can occur (see figure 1).

 When everyone seems upbeat, optimistic, and bullish, they can’t all possibly be right.
 Right?
-Contrarians—those who typically buy or sell against prevailing trends, the bears in this case—would say when everyone’s already buying equities, who’s left to buy?
-At that point, it might make sense to adjust your own long portfolio strategy by hedging your positions, reducing equity exposure, or moving to the sidelines, as the probability increases that a market reversal is near.
-On the other hand, when pessimism, negativity, and bearishness dominate investor sentiment, perhaps it’s time to bottom fish or increase your equity exposure.
+Contrarians—those who typically buy or sell against prevailing trends, the bears in this case—would say that when everyone’s already buying equities, who’s left to buy?
+At that point, it might make sense to adjust your own long portfolio strategy by hedging your positions, reducing equity exposure, or moving to the sidelines, as the probability increases that a market reversal might be near.
+On the other hand, when pessimism, negativity, and bearishness dominate investor sentiment, perhaps it’s time to consider bottom-fishing or increasing your equity exposure.

 Unfortunately, the art of contrarian thinking isn’t easy.
 Objective information is needed to gauge whether sentiment is bullish or bearish.
-The put-to-call ratio (p/c ratio)—an indicator that measures total put-option volume relative to call-option volume—is one such tool, and you don’t have to be an options trader to potentially benefit from it.
+The P/C ratio—an indicator that measures total put options volume relative to call options volume—is one such tool, and you don’t have to be an option trader to potentially benefit from its insights.

 Let’s review.
-A put contract gives the holder the right to sell a specified amount of the underlying security (like a single stock or an index) at a specified price and date.
+A put contract gives the holder the right to sell a specified amount of the underlying security at a specified price and date.
 A call is the right to buy the underlying security.
-P/C ratios can be computed for any market or instrument that has listed options.
+Put/call ratios can be computed for any market or instrument that has listed options.
 The math is simple: puts divided by calls.
-For example, the Chicago Board Options Exchange (CBOE) computes a put-to-call ratio for all options trading on the exchange.
-Millions of contracts trade on the CBOE each day, and p/c ratios, volume, and other data are posted in the Daily Market Statistics section of the company’s website.
+For example, the Options Clearing Corporation (OCC), which is the central clearing house for all U.S. options, computes a put/call ratio for all options trading across various exchanges.

-For example, take October 10, 2011 (FIGURE 1).
-The CBOE reported that 2.02 million puts and 1.67 million calls traded on the session, and the p/c ratio was 1.21 (or 2.02/1.67).Historically, a p/c ratio below .75 is a sign of high levels of bullish sentiment, and is considered bearish from a contrarian view Between .75 and 1.00 is neutral.
-Above 1.00 indicates high levels of bearishness, and is considered bullish by contrarians.
+Let’s say that on a certain day the OCC reported that 8.82 million puts and 7.47 million calls traded, meaning the P/C ratio was 1.18 (or 8.82/7.47).
+According to some analysts, a P/C ratio below 0.75 signals high levels of bullish sentiment, so it’s considered bearish from a contrarian viewpoint.
+Between 0.75 and 1.00 is neutral.
+Above 1.00 indicates high levels of bearishness and is considered bullish by contrarians.

-P/C ratios can be applied to stocks and sectors as well.
-If you want to gauge sentiment towards semiconductor stocks, for example, look at the p/c ratio on any of the large chipmaker stocks.
+P/C ratios can be applied to individual stocks and sectors as well (see figure 2).
+If you want to gauge sentiment toward semiconductor stocks, for example, look at the P/C ratio on any of the large chipmaker stocks.

 Do you think bearishness is too extreme in the bank and brokerage stocks?
-See how many puts and calls are trading on a financials exchangetraded fund.
+See how many puts and calls are trading on a financial sector exchange-traded fund (ETF).
 Want a potential read on broader-market sentiment?
-Check the P/C ratio on the S&P 500 index options.
+Check the P/C ratio on the S&P 500 Index.
 And so on.

-While p/c ratios may be useful, and can be applied to different markets, keep a few things in mind:
+P/C ratios may be useful, and they can be applied to different markets.
+But keep a few things in mind:

 for thinkMoney ®